adblockplus/adblockplussbrowser/README.md

 When the Automatic update configuration is changed, a new worker is scheduled to run every "at least" 6 hours interval.
 The System can delay the worker based on System constraints.
 If the Automatic update setting is configured to **Wi-Fi Only**, the worker will run after the 6 hours interval only if the device has an unmetered connection available.
 If the configuration is set to **Always**, the worker will run on any working network connection.

-### No configuration changed since the last update
+### No configuration has changed since the last update
 The update is skipped if all of the following criteria are met:
 - there are no changes on Active Subscriptions, allow/block lists, and Acceptable Ads Status;
 - it is not a periodic or manual update.